Nathanaelng/Joycon-droid-training-mode-scripts/README.md

 -If you are practicing parrys, the  cpu will stop and try to jab straight afterward usually.

+-You can use the 'holding shield' script so that the CPU will hold shield until it breaks.
+This allows it so that the CPU can buffer shield right after they get hit.

 -If there are any issues with the script you can usually just reset training mode and then just wait for a few runs of the script.

 -Included cloud side b to practice parrying on cause wifi cloud is something we all have to worry about during these dark times.